mantis3de/game-export-pipeline-docs/docs/reference/validation-checks.md

 The mesh has only one UV channel.
 A second channel is required for baked lighting (Unity Lightmapper, Unreal Engine Lightmass / Lumen baking).

-Severity depends on the engine preset and Marketplace Strict mode: Warning for Unity (Unity can generate lightmap UVs on import), Error for Unreal Engine and when Marketplace Strict is on.
+Default severity is Warning.
+A preset can raise it to Error via a severity override (e.g. a studio that bakes lighting).

-**Fix:** Use **Fix → Add Lightmap UV** or **Individual Steps → Add Lightmap UV**.
+**Fix:** Use **Individual Steps → UV → Add Lightmap UV**.

 ### UV padding too small (lightmap channel)
 **Severity: Warning**